ImYoungBin/beans/README.md

 # beans
 Basic Developer

-Do you have any question to me than send mail to sys02115@naver.com
+Do you have any question to me then send mail to sys02115@naver.com